facebookarchive/shortcuts-for-framer/README.md

 * Shortcut: instead of `layer.on('mouseover', function() {}); layer.on('mouseout', function() {});` use `layer.hover(function() {}, function() {})`

 ## Display in Device
-* If your prototype has a parent `Phone` group, we automatically add a phone image around your prototype and resize to fit in a browser screen.
-Great for presenting!
-* By default, the parent group is called `Phone` and the device is an iPhone in a 640x1136 canvas.
-Check the `Display In Device` section in the source code to see how you can configure for different devices.
-* Press the space bar key to toggle this on and off.
+* *Has been removed since this functionality got added  Framer core*

 ## Others
 * `layer.getChild('name')` and `layer.getChildren('name')` retrieve the children of a layer by name.
 Useful when traversing the layer hierarchy.
-* `Framer.utils.convertRange(OldMin, OldMax, OldValue, NewMin, NewMax, [capped])` converts a number `oldValue` from one range `(oldMin, oldMax)` to another `(newMin, newMax)`.
-If you'd like to cap the output to NewMin and NewMax, enable `capped`.
+* *`Framer.utils.convertRange`* is deprecated in favor of the native `Utils.modulate`.
+Check [Framer docs](http://framerjs.com/docs/#utils.modulate) on how to use modulate.

 ## Customization
 All the animation functions use curves and times that can be customized.
-In addition, the Display in Device functionality can be changed to enable different devices, to add a holding hand image, or a background.
-Check the very top of `library.js` to see all the options.
+Check the very top of `shortcuts.js` to see all the options.

 # Questions